qdm12/gluetun-wiki/setup/advanced/control-server.md

 ### Default behavior

-- Authentication configuration file specified: any server route not defined in the configuration will not be accessible.
+- Authentication configuration file or `HTTP_CONTROL_SERVER_AUTH_DEFAULT_ROLE` specified: any server route not defined in the configuration will not be accessible.
-- No authentication configuration file specified:
+- No authentication configuration file and no `HTTP_CONTROL_SERVER_AUTH_DEFAULT_ROLE` specified:
   - **new**, **existing+undocumented** and **existing+documented+sensitive** routes must be defined in the authentication configuration to be accessible.
   - **existing, documented and non-sensitive** routes (i.e. `GET /v1/openvpn/portforwarded`) are publicly accessibly **UNTIL after the v3.40.0 release ⚠️**